adobe/asset-share-commons/_pages/actions/license/index.md

 If the property value does not start with a `/` then it is assumed to be a valid external URL.

 The property value of the `xmpRights:WebStatement` is then requested via an iframe in the License Modal for display to users.

+An ajax POST call is triggered to load the License modal.
+The POST method is used to avoid lengthy URI request calls with multiple asset path parameters.
+The [ActionPageServlet](https://github.com/Adobe-Marketing-Cloud/asset-share-commons/blob/master/core/src/main/java/com/adobe/aem/commons/assetshare/components/actions/impl/ActionPageServlet.java) is used to load the modal.